DaWe35/OpenSea-bulk-update-metadata/README.md

-# OpenSea-bulk-update-metadata
+# OpenSea collection metadata bulk update
-Update metadata for Polygon (MATIC) NFTs with Selenium
+Update metadata for an entire NFT collection on OpenSea NFTs

+- Polygon (MATIC) compatible
+- Uses Selenium automated browser

 This bot will automatically click the update button for all of the NFTs in the collection.